hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/704_scc_xix.md

 should be taken that such books do not come into the hands of boys."
 Then raising the topic of Michael Madhusudan Dutt, he added, "That was a wonderful genius born in your province.
-There is not another epic in Bengali literature like the *Meghnâdbadh*, no mistake in that; and it is difficult to come across a poem like that in the whole of modern European literature."
+There is not another epic in Bengali literature like the *Meghnādbadh*, no mistake in that; and it is difficult to come across a poem like that in the whole of modern European literature."